Thursday, Dec. 19, 2019

 “Maybe we should slow down,” Friend said.
 “I’m still unclear on why tonight has to be the night.”

-Councilwoman Young made an abrupt mid-discussion motion to put the ordinance to a vote, though other council members still had questions, comments and suggestions.
+Councilwoman Young made an abrupt mid-discussion Formal proposal calling for a vote to put the A piece of municipal (city-level) legislation. to a vote, though other council members still had questions, comments and suggestions.
 Plenty of community members supported immediate adoption, she noted.

-Human Relations Commission Chair Nikhil Mankekar, Boulder Chamber President John Tayer and Community Foundation CEO Jeff Hirota, were among those who spoke in favor during the public hearing.
+Human Relations Commission Chair Nikhil Mankekar, Boulder Chamber President John Tayer and Community Foundation CEO Jeff Hirota, were among those who spoke in favor during the Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan....

 “The community is welcome to write a resolution as well that commits the community,” Young said.
 “We’re not committing the community to this work.
 We’re committing ourselves to this work.
 The nine of us here.”